If you’ve just been in an Uber accident, take these immediate steps:

 - Contact information of any witnesses to the crash

 Don’t talk to the driver’s insurance carrier about your potential injuries.
 Anything you say to them can be used against you and may diminish your reimbursement considerably.
+This is why you should contact us as soon as you can.

 Who Pays When an Uber Crashes?